Estate Planning Attorneys, Lubbock TX – Payne, Powell, Truitt & Chandler

 There are three important roles involved in every revocable trust – the grantor, a trustee, and the beneficiary.
 The grantor – generally you – is the person who creates the trust during their lifetime and then once they pass away, the assets in the trust will then be distributed as regulated in the trust.
 The trustee is the person that will distribute and manage the trust according to the provisions of the document.
 Lastly, the beneficiaries are the name of those that will receive the assets and benefits in the trust.

 Are you ready to start planning your estate?
-Contact us today!
+Get started today!